Subtitle Co

 Instead of showing all customization options at once, I organized them into collapsible dropdown menus.
 Users saw a clean interface by default but could expand sections when they wanted more control.
 I also added a live preview panel so users could see changes instantly without generating the full video, keeping the experience fast and reducing unnecessary steps.

-02 / Optimizing Multi-Step Flow with Technical Constraints
+Optimizing a Multi-Step Flow with Technical Constraints

-The app required two unavoidable loading stages built into the flow.
-The first happened after users chose their style, when the app needed to transcribe the spoken audio so users could edit it.
-The second happened when users clicked "Create Video," which is when the credit was used, and the final video was rendered.
+The app required two unavoidable loading stages.
+The first happened after users chose their style, when the app needed to transcribe the spoken audio.
+The second happened when users clicked "Create Video," triggering the final render.
+Two loading screens in a single flow aren't ideal, so my goal was to make them feel as natural as possible.

 Solution

-When users clicked "Edit Captions" during the loading state, I added the message "You can customize the design while you wait," turning a technical constraint into productive time.
+When users clicked "Edit Captions" during the loading state, I added the message "You can customize the design while you wait."
+For the second loading state, I kept the messaging clear and reassuring with an estimated wait time so users knew what to expect.

-03 / Supporting Videos Without Spoken Words
+Supporting Videos Without Spoken Words

 Solution